-A Political Action Committee is a group of individuals organized to raise and spend money to elect or defeat certain candidates.
-This is typically done by giving the money they receive from people making donations to the campaigns of individuals running for office.
+A Political Action Committee is a group of individuals organized to raise and spend money to elect or defeat certain political candidates.
+This is typically done by taking in donations from individuals and groups, and then passing that money along to the campaigns of politicians running for office.
 But these groups do not only exist to assist candidates.
 They can also give money to political parties.

 PACs have existed in the United States since 1944 when the Congress of Industrial Organizations (CIO) created the first such group to raise funds designed to help President Franklin D. Roosevelt get re-elected.
 Since then, these organizations provide funding for a number of candidates.

 Corporations typically use PACs to give money to candidates that will support policies that benefit the company.
 It’s necessary to go through a PAC because, in some states, corporations are not allowed to donate directly to a campaign.
 But corporations are not the only ones who form PACs.
 Politicians can create organizations designed to help fellow politicians.